 THE LOU HENSON AWARD

-BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2025-26 Lou Henson award, which is presented annually to the top player in mid-major in college basketball.
+INDIANAPOLIS, IN -- Navy’s Austin Benigni is the recipient of the 2026 Lou Henson award, which is presented annually to the top player in mid-major in college basketball.

 The Lou Henson award honors the former Illinois and New Mexico State head coach who won 775 games in 41 seasons.